RaoulA123/UFO/README.md

 Additional work and tweaks still remain to get done.
 For instance,

  + 1. it will prove important to identify the cource for the information being provided.
-This would ad to the credibility of the data.
+This would add to the credibility of the data.

  + 2. The filter reset key should be position next to the filters , at the bottom in the same area where the filers are located and make it simple. simply call is "reset key or clieck here for next search